EXPLORING THE COMPLEXITY OF DYNAMIC NANOMACHINES

 Our research aims to understand the molecular mechanisms underlying assembly and function of elaborate bacterial secretion systems.
 We use advanced microscopy, chemical biology, genetic, and biochemical approaches to understand how bacteria engineer and build complex nanomachines that transport diverse microbial cargo to target cells.
 Learn more about our research program and areas of study.

 Chemical Tools to Study Secretion System Biogenesis and Function

-We are developing powerful tools that enable the dissection of type IV secretion system (T4SS) apparatus assembly and the characterization of genetic pathways that regulate T4SS function.
+We are developing powerful tools that enable dissection of type IV secretion system (T4SS) apparatus assembly and characterization of genetic pathways that regulate T4SS function.
 These molecular scalpels offer temporal control and reversibility, providing a major advantage over traditional genetic techniques.
-In collaboration with synthetic chemists, we aim to develop robust chemical scaffolds that selectively disarm virulence mechanisms in diverse bacterial pathogens.
+In collaboration with medicinal chemists, we aim to develop robust chemical scaffolds that selectively disarm virulence mechanisms in diverse bacterial pathogens.

 Architecture and Topology of Molecular Machines

 We have a limited understanding of how dynamic T4SS nanomachines assemble in response to docking with target cells.
 Our lab uses biochemical approaches, advanced super-resolution microscopy, and genetics to understand how components of the T4SS interact to facilitate movement of molecular cargo from the bacterium to the host cell.
 We aim to understand the mechanisms underpinning effector delivery, and to determine the role of novel extracellular features associated with these diverse surface organelles.
 Defining how these systems assemble and function will allow us to harness the machinery for the targeted delivery of biological substrates.